-Passport realty will have a professional photographer come to your house and take pictures that are garaunteed to WOW!
-This service is included in the Flat Price MLS Lisitng fee of $299.
+Passport realty will have a professional photographer come to your house and take pictures that are guaranteed to WOW!
+This service is included in the Flat Price MLS Listing fee of $299.

 Lawn signs are one the most important marketing tools for home sellers.
 They attract attention to your home.
 Professionally produced signs telegraph to home buyers a “quality” image of your house.
 Directional signs also help drive buyers to your property, especially if you do not live on a busy street.

-Passport Realty will provide a professional printed lawn sign that allows you to enter your phone number and MLS Listing number.
-This service is included in the Flat Price MLS Lisitng fee of $299.
+Passport Realty will provide a professional printed lawn sign, including a flyer tube, that indicates that the property is listed on the MLS.
+This sign is included in the Flat Price MLS Listing fee of $299.